 Security checks

-Everyone visiting Doge’s Palace will have to go through security checks.
-Avoid bringing in bulky items, umbrellas, knives as they will slow down the security check process and you will be asked to leave them at the cloak room.
+Everyone visiting Doge’s Palace has to go through security checks.
+Avoid bringing in bulky items, umbrellas, and knives as they will slow down the security check process and you will be asked to leave them in the cloak room.

 Photography inside Doge’s Palace